linkedin/rest.li/guide_restli_server.md

 overriding the getAll method of a base class.

-To directly control the total and metadata returned by a get all method, do not override getAll, instead create a new method with the
+To directly control the total and metadata returned by a get all method, do not override getAll.
+Instead, create a new method with the
 @`RestMethod.GetAll` annotation and return a `CollectionResult` rather than a list, for example: